From percolation transition to Anderson localization in one-dimensional speckle potentials: Semi-classical localization length

 \subsubsection{Localization length below the threshold}

 We finally turn our attention to the most interesting regime: the behavior of localization below the threshold.
-To obtain an approximate expression for $\chi$ in this case, we use the asymptotic expansion $\text{Li}_{1/2}(-x)\simeq -2\sqrt{\text{ln}(x)/\pi}+\pi^{3/2}/(12\,\text{ln}^{3/2}x)$ when $x\to\infty$ in Eq. (\ref{eq:chitheory}).
+To obtain an approximate expression for~$\chi$ in this case, we use the asymptotic expansion $\text{Li}_{1/2}(-x)\simeq -2\sqrt{\ln(x)/\pi}+\pi^{3/2}/(12\,\ln^{3/2}x)$ when $x\to\infty$ in Eq.~\eqref{eq:chitheory}.
 In terms of the inverse localization length, this leads to:

-At zeroth order in $\hbar_\text{eff}$, this result reduces to the classical expression (\ref{eq:chiclassical}), as expected.
+At zeroth order in $\hbar_\text{eff}$, this result reduces to the classical expression~\eqref{eq:chiclassical}, as expected.
 The next term, proportional to $\hbar_\text{eff}^2$, represents the first semi-classical correction at energies well below the percolation threshold.

-Together with the exact relation (\ref{eq:chitheory}), Eqs. (\ref{eq:saddle_point}), (\ref{eq:chi_asymptotics2}) and (\ref{eq:chi_asymptotics3}) provide a complete description of the localization length near the percolation threshold in the semi-classical limit.
-In the next section, we extend this analysis to an other important observable, the statistical distribution of transmission.
+Together with the exact relation (\ref{eq:chitheory}), Eqs.~\eqref{eq:saddle_point}, \eqref{eq:chi_asymptotics2} and \eqref{eq:chi_asymptotics3} provide a complete description of the localization length near the percolation threshold in the semi-classical limit.
+In the next section, we extend this analysis to another important observable, the statistical distribution of transmission.